Hair transplant scar revision is a delicate procedure of removing an old hair transplant

 Dr. Sean performs a lot of scar revisions.

 Since implementing the triple method technique in 2008, we have not had any patient that required scar revision.

 ACELL is an extracellular matrix that promotes wound healing and decreases scarring.
 It is used for wound healing and provides a significant advantage in scar revision procedures.

 Trichophytic closure refers to a specific closure method that causes hair to grow into the scar.
 During the actual procedure, special cut is made on the bottom edge.
 The two edges are then brought together with a slight overlap.
 When the wound has healed, the hair should grow at the level of the scar and camouflage it.
 Dr. Sean uses the trichophytic closure on every patient.

-The 3 steps of the the trichytic closure. (top picture) Once the strip is removed, a special cut is made on the bottom edge.
-This way hair grow out, the hairs grow into the level of the scar ( middle and bottom picture)
+The 3 steps of the the trichophytic closure. (top picture) Once the strip is removed, a special cut is made on the bottom edge.
+This way hair grows out, and the hairs grow into the level of the scar (middle and bottom pictures).

 This picture demonstrates how a trichophytic closure works.
 This gentleman’s hair was shaved to demonstrate that the hairs grow into the scar.
 This technique takes a lot of precision and this is why Dr. Behnam performs only one case per day.
 Dr. Behnam spends an hour closing the back of the scalp.
 The blue marks are markers.

 Another example of the trichophytic technique.
 The slight redness represents the scar healing and the hair can be seen growing into it.